DarinRowe/googletrans/README.md

 ### Language correction

-If the source language is not right,  `hasCorrectedLang` will equals to `true`.
+If the source language is not right,  `hasCorrectedLang` will equal to `true`.

 ```javascript
 tr("Hero", { from: "pt", to: "nl" })